mspncp/gosu-wiki/To Do.md

 # To Do list

 This list of tasks is exported automatically from my OmniFocus projects.
-(Last update: 2011-11-19)
+(Last update: 2011-11-20)

 ## Gosu 0.8.x
-  * Fix: currentTransforms/absoluteTransforms should be in the queue, not Graphics (at the same time, pre-apply transforms in macros)
+  * Look into Windows DLL issue (release hotfix gem if possible)
-  * Make stuff superficially independent of Window
+  * Make record/transforms superficially independent of Window
   * See if Gosu can be made to use BGRA again because it is apparently faster on OSX/iOS
   * Add special case: Macro::draw in record{} must split up the old Macro again (whew...)
+  * Get rid of quad/tri drawing in favor of quads
+  * Release 0.8.0a1 --pre
   * Use float instead of double
+  * Use int instead of unsigned
-  * Consider using new color format now
+  * Consider using new color literal format now
   * Cleanup glBegin, Graphics::begin etc.
-  * Get rid of quad/tri drawing in favor of quads
-  * Release a hellishly unstable rc gem
+  * Release 0.8.0a2 --pre
   * Fork Gosu.tmbundle into its own git repository
   * Fork website into its own git repository
   * Fork RubyGosu.app into its own git repository